aerobless/knowledge/💻 Software Development/☁ AWS/Data Architecture & Analysis.md

 # AWS Data Pipeline

 Data Pipeline is a data workflow orchestration service that can be used across AWS services.
 Data Pipeline is also a managed ETL service (like AWS Glue).
-It manages the data workflow through AWS services.&#x20;
+It manages the data workflow through AWS services.

 It supports S3, EMR, Redshift, DynamoDB and RDS.